 These pictures were taken in December 2002.
-Click on a picture to see a bigger version.

 The mirror is now surrounded by a modern housing estate.